Harteg/androidstrings-releases/README.md

 ## Features

 - Detects missing translations across all locales and fills them with one click
-- Automatically translates new strings (optional / toggleable)
 - Preserves placeholders and HTML formatting
 - Supports protected keys and project-specific context
 - Writes directly to your project files (no copy/paste)
 - Dark / light mode 🌙☀️
- String review UI (coming soon)
+- Auto-translate new strings (coming soon)
 - Plural resources (`<plurals>`) support (coming soon)
 - Option to keep translated strings within ±10% of the original length (coming soon)